WinVector/wrapr/extras/RewritingCode.md

 -   Sometimes you have to write parameterized or re-usable code.
 -   The methods for doing this should be easy and legible.

 The first point feels abstract, until you find yourself wanting to re-use code on new projects.
-As for the second point: I feel the [`wrapr`](https://winvector.github.io/wrapr/) package is the easiest and most legible way to achieve maintainable code re-use in [`R`](https://cran.r-project.org).
+As for the second point: I feel the [`wrapr`](https://winvector.github.io/wrapr/) package is the easiest, safest, and most legible way to achieve maintainable code re-use in [`R`](https://cran.r-project.org).

+In this article we will show how `wrapr` makes code-rewriting even easier with its new `let x=x` automation.

 ![Let X=X](411gJqs4qlL.jpg)